nightkr/Flask-Pushrod/docs/getting_started.rst

     app = Flask(__name__)
     pushrod = Pushrod(app)
-    pushrod.normalizer_fallbacks[object] = my_normalizer
+    pushrod.normalizers[object] = my_normalizer

 .. note::
    There is also :attr:`~flask.ext.pushrod.Pushrod.normalizer_overrides`.
-The difference is that :attr:`~flask.ext.pushrod.Pushrod.normalizer_fallbacks` is a :obj:`dict` of callables that should be used for the "standard" case, while :attr:`~flask.ext.pushrod.Pushrod.normalizer_overrides` is a :obj:`dict` of :obj:`lists <list>` of callables should be used when you need to override the behaviour for a subset of cases.
+The difference is that :attr:`~flask.ext.pushrod.Pushrod.normalizers` is a :obj:`dict` of callables that should be used for the "standard" case, while :attr:`~flask.ext.pushrod.Pushrod.normalizer_overrides` is a :obj:`dict` of :obj:`lists <list>` of callables should be used when you need to override the behaviour for a subset of cases.

 .. note::
-   Both :attr:`~flask.ext.pushrod.Pushrod.normalizer_overrides` and :attr:`~flask.ext.pushrod.Pushrod.normalizer_fallbacks` are resolved in the regular "MRO" (method resolution order).
+   Both :attr:`~flask.ext.pushrod.Pushrod.normalizer_overrides` and :attr:`~flask.ext.pushrod.Pushrod.normalizers` are resolved in the regular "MRO" (method resolution order).
 Normalization is resolved in the same order as method calls.

 .. note::
    :attr:`~flask.ext.pushrod.Pushrod.normalizer_overrides` is a :class:`~collections.defaultdict`, so there is no need to create the :obj:`list` yourself.